Clean energy or food? Asian nations grapple with new demands on land

 Some of this land will go towards large solar farms that are key to meeting India’s commitment to increasing its electricity generation from renewable sources to 40% by 2030.

-Countries must look at ways to minimise land use when planning renewable energy projects, industry experts said.
+Countries must look at ways to minimize land use when planning renewable energy projects, industry experts said.

 Rooftop solar panels are one option, said Vibhuti Garg, an analyst at the Institute for Energy Economics and Financial Analysis in India.